betaflight/betaflight/docs/Rx.md

 10 channels via serial currently supported.

-IBUS is the FlySky digital serial protocol and is available with the FS-IA6B and FS-IA10 receivers.
+IBUS is the FlySky digital serial protocol and is available with the FS-IA6B, FS-X6B and FS-IA10 receivers.
 The Turnigy TGY-IA6B and TGY-IA10 are the same devices with a different label, therefore they also work.

+IBUS can provide up to 120Hz refresh rate, more than double compared to standard 50Hz of PPM.

+FlySky FS-I6X TX natively supports 10ch.

-If you are using a 6ch tx such as the FS-I6 or TGY-I6 then you must flash a 10ch firmware on the tx to make use of these extra channels.
+If you are using a 6ch TX such as the FS-I6 or TGY-I6 then you must flash a 10ch firmware on the TX to make use of these extra channels.
 The flash is avaliable here: https://github.com/benb0jangles/FlySky-i6-Mod-
 ```
      _______